AstroHyde/python-programming-101/curriculum/01-onboarding/02-tools-policies.md

 **PC/Linux:** For students on Windows, you’ll need to be using at least Microsoft Windows 8 or 10 (either 32 or 64 bit).
 Earlier versions of Microsoft Windows may also work.
 Students are welcome to bring their own PC or Linux machines, but we **cannot guarantee tech support for these devices.**

-#### Questions?
-Issues?

-1. If you see elements you would like to add, improve, or change, please feel free to submit a **pull request** with your modifications!
-A member of our instructional team will make sure to review and merge applicable changes.

-2. If you see bugs, typos, or other elements that need flagging, please file a **Github Issue**.
-A member of our instructional team will be sure to review and prioritize as needed.

-3. If you encounter any other problems not mentioned here, please submit a ticket to our [GA Helpdesk]()

----

-All set?
-Now it's time to check out the [curriculum materials we provide for this workshop](../02-materials/).